Coronation of George V and Mary: Festival of Empire

+Attire

+Queen Mary's coronation gown was made of cream coloured silk satin and incorporated the floral emblems and symbols of Great Britain and the British Empire, namely the Tudor rose, the Scottish thistle, the Irish shamrock, the lotus flower of India, the Star of India, and English oak leaves and acorns, all of which were embroidered by the Princess Louise Needlework School using gold thread.
+A border of waves at the hem represented the oceans connecting the Empire.
+Cream silk taffeta was used to make the inner bodice, which was trimmed at neck with handmade Irish needlepoint lace.
+Reville and Rossiter, a London couture house, designed the gown, while Jessie Charlotte Robinson traced the pattern and embroidery on both the gown and robe.

 The service

 The order of service was prepared by Claude Jenkins, the Lambeth Palace librarian, an eccentric character who was an antiquarian and patristic scholar.
-He was supervised by Armitage Robinson, the Dean of Westminster, who insisted that innovation be balanced by tradition.
+He was supervised by Armitage Robinson, the dean of Westminster, who insisted that innovation be balanced by tradition.
 In fact, there was little change from the 1902 coronation, or at least that which had been intended, since the service had been shortened because of Edward's poor health.
-Randall Davidson, who as the Bishop of Winchester, had largely compiled the 1902 coronation service, was now Archbishop of Canterbury.
+Randall Davidson, who as the bishop of Winchester, had largely compiled the 1902 coronation service, was now archbishop of Canterbury.
 Davidson sought the advice of Frank Edward Brightman, a liturgist from Magdalen College, Oxford.
-The main changes were to the words spoken at the actual crowning, which replaced those first used at the coronation of James II with a translation of the simpler medieval form, and the coronation sermon, which had been omitted in 1902, was reintroduced for the last time, but in a shorter form.
-The service was conducted by Davidson, including the crowning of the queen, which in 1902 had been delegated to the Archbishop of York.
+The main changes were to the words spoken at the actual crowning, which replaced those first used at the coronation of James II and VII and Mary with a translation of the simpler medieval form, and the coronation sermon, which had been omitted in 1902, was reintroduced but in a shorter form.
+The service was conducted by Davidson, including the crowning of the queen, which in 1902 had been delegated to the archbishop of York.
+Mary was crowned with a new crown containing the Koh-i-Noor diamond.